seanox/seanox-ai-nlp/seanox_ai_nlp/logics/README.md

 providing a basis that downstream components may use for retrieval or filtering.

 The module is intended as a lightweight component within an NLP pipeline.
-It works independently of large language models (LLMs) and produces a transparent, deterministic logical structure that downstream components can consume and apply.
+It works independently of large language models (LLMs) and creates a transparent, deterministic logical structure that downstream components can consume and apply.
 Its design emphasizes auditability and adaptability, allowing practitioners to control which entities are considered relevant and which are